 Active in Student Government

-If you want to major in communications, Debate Team should be one of the top organizations you are interested in joining while in high school.
+If you want to major in communications, Debate Team is one of the top organizations you join in high school.
 Debate team helps hone communication skills, critical thinking skills, and keeps your mind sharp during impromptu speaking opportunities.
 Active debate team membership also proves to your prospective school that you have excellent written and speaking communication skills.

 National Honor Society, Skills USA, Health Occupations Students of America (HOSA), STEM/PLTW.

 These organizations are highlighted separately because they offer major scholarship opportunities for those who are willing to work for them.
-These organizations not only require good grades for membership, but they also offer rich learning experiences, competitive events, and state-wide and national leadership position opportunities.
+These organizations require good grades for membership.
+However, they also offer rich learning experiences, competitive events, and state-wide and national leadership position opportunities.
 HOSA gives thousands of dollars in scholarships to students interested in majoring in medical fields such as nursing, phlebotomy, medical technology, biomedicine, and myriad other medical fields.
-Skills USA offers leadership and scholarship opportunities to students interested in technology, graphic arts and communications, and any numbers of vocational/technical fields, and STEM/Project Lead the Way searches continually for students interested in engineering, robotics, automotive technologies, and other high-tech positions.
+Skills USA offers leadership and scholarship opportunities to students interested in technology, graphic arts, and communications, and any numbers of vocational/technical fields, and STEM/Project Lead the Way searches continually for students interested in engineering, robotics, automotive technologies, and other high-tech positions.

 Don’t snub your nose at athletic pursuits.
-Students can shine both on and off the playing field in these types of situations, and many students gain major scholarship potential not only for athletics, but academics as well.
+Students can shine both on and off the playing field in these types of situations.
+Many students gain major scholarship potential not only for athletics but academics as well.
 Even competitive weight-lifters can find major scholarship opportunities if they are willing to seek them out.

 These are just some of the many organizations and outreach opportunities available to everyone looking to join.
 Don’t sit on your laurels!
 Find a student organization you enjoy and join up.
 Your future is waiting!